adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 ### Entity Identifiers

-Entities that can be technically marked as protected are processes, or data in non-volatile storage.
+Entities that can be technically marked as protected are processes.

-TODO(djackson) - ???

 In the following, we describe how such entities are identified.
 Entities are identified by *entity identifiers* (EIs).